s-johansson/monitoring-common-shell-library/FUNCREF.md

 Type: `int`

-## 61. Function `key_in_array_re`
+## 61. Function `in_array_re`

-This function works similar as key_in_array(), but uses the patterns that have been stored in the array $1 against the fixed string provided with
+This function works similar as in_array(), but uses the patterns that have been stored in the array $1 against the fixed string provided with $2.
-$2.
 On success, it returns 0.
 Otherwise 1 is returned.

 ### 61a.
 Parameters